Automorphisms of the 3-sphere that preserve spatial graphs and handlebody-knots: Introduction

-\begin{notation} Let $X$ be a subset of a given topological space or a manifold $Y$.
-Throughout the paper, we will denote the interior of $X$ by $\Int \thinspace X$, the closure of $X$ by $\overline{X}$ and the number of components of $X$ by $\# X$.
+\begin{notation} Let $X$ be a subset of a given polyhedral space $Y$.
+Throughout the paper, we will denote the interior of $X$ by $\Int X$ and the number of components of $X$ by $\# X$.
 We will use $N(X; Y)$ to denote a closed regular neighborhood of $X$ in $Y$.
 If the ambient space $Y$ is clear from the context, we denote it briefly by $N(X)$.
-By a $3$-manifold we always mean a connected and compact one, unless otherwise mentioned.
+By a $3$-manifold we always mean one that is connected and compact, unless otherwise mentioned.
 Let $M$ be a 3-manifold.
 Let $L \subset M$ be a submanifold with or without boundary.
-When $L$ is of 1 or 2-dimension, we write $E(L) = M \setminus \Int \thinspace N(L)$.
-When $L$ is of 3-dimension, we write $E(L) = M \setminus \Int \thinspace L$.
-Let $X$ be a simplicial complex.
-We denote by $X^{(k)}$ the $k$-skeleton of $X$. \end{notation}
+When $L$ is 1 or 2-dimensional, we write $E(L) = M \setminus \Int N(L)$.
+When $L$ is of 3-dimension, we write $E(L) = M \setminus \Int L$. \end{notation}